How Does Protein Help You Lose Weight

-Protein can be excellent for weight loss, in the health and fitness world you have probably heard that protein is a great way to help you lose weight too.
+Protein Role in Weight Loss can be excellent, in the health and fitness world you have probably heard that protein is a great way to help you lose weight too.

 Regular adults are advised to eat 0.75g of protein for each kilogram of body weight, or 0.32g of protein for each pound of body weight, based on the Reference Nutrient Intake (RNI).
 So if a man weighing 70kg/165lbs (11 stone), he should eat about 52.5g of protein a day.